Foundation Degree in Computing (Part Time)

 - Technical sales

-You should have at least five GCSEs at grade A*-C or above or equivalent, one of which should be in Maths and one in English and A-Level study or a BTEC National Diploma at Merit Pass or Distinction (or equivalent to 160 UCAS points).
+You should have at least five GCSEs at grade A*-C or above or equivalent, one of which should be in Maths and one in English and A-Level study or a BTEC National Diploma (equivalent to 64 UCAS points).
 You will need to have a Level 3 qualification in a related subject and evidence of level 3 study.

 Students who have professional or work experience may be accepted on the course on the basis of this.